| DAY 22 - FROM BETHLEHEM TO GOLGATHA |

 |

-We're putting up another take of this good song, here performed by Grassmasters (Nashville session artists mainly), on a '05 CD titled Gospel Grass. .
+Here's another take of this song, performed by Grassmasters (Nashville session artists mainly), on a '05 CD titled Gospel Grass. .

 |